LucaRoldo98/messaging-API/README.md

    Messages are returned in descending time order (most recent first).
 The API will raise a 404 HTTPException if the user with the specified userID does not exist in the database.

 5. **Delete a single message**:

-    Delete a message by specifying the messageID:
+    Delete a message by specifying the messageID.
     - Method: `DELETE`
     - Endpoint: `/messages/{messageID}`
     The API will raise a 404 HTTPException if the messageID does not match any message in the database.

 6. **Delete multiple messages**:

-    Bulk deletes messages.
+    Bulk deletes messages, by specifying a list of messagesID.

     - Method: `DELETE`
     - Endpoint: `/messages/`